hgaberra/forticnf-aws-workshop-cloudformation/README.md

 # Task 2: Onboard an AWS account to FortiGate CNF

-1. In the FortiGate CNF Portal, navigate to AWS Accounts, then click New to start the add account wizard.
+1. In the FortiGate CNF Portal, navigate to AWS Accounts, then click **New** to start the add account wizard.

 ![](./content/image-t2-1.png)

-2. In a new browser tab, log into your AWS account and click on your IAM user name in the upper right corner.
+2. In a new browser tab, log into your AWS account and click on your **IAM user name in the upper right corner**.
 This will allow you to see and copy your AWS Account ID.

 ![](./content/image-t2-2.png)